KMKINGMAN/Discord-Account-Backups/README.md

 ### Install

-this app created using TypeScipt so you need to intall Node.js in you machine [Node.js](https://nodejs.org/en/download/) clone the project and go to Discord-Account-Backups
+this app created using TypeScipt so you need to install Node.js in you machine [Node.js](https://nodejs.org/en/download/) clone the project and go to Discord-Account-Backups
 ```shell
 git clone https://github.com/KMKINGMAN/Discord-Account-Backups